james2406/CodeFirstGirls-York2016/2-css/README.md

 ## Task Two

 1. Open the session_2 folder created in your text editor of choice (sublimetext, atom...)
-2. Make a separate CSS file, called main.css
+2. Make a separate CSS file, called exercise1.css
-3. Link your main.css file to your exercise1.html file within the &lt;head&gt; tag
+3. Link your exercise1.css file to your exercise1.html file within the &lt;head&gt; tag

 ## Lesson Four - writing CSS & basic definitions